The Free City (Zephyria)

 The Bootstrap Years

 For the first decade, Zephyria wasn't a city—it was a survival experiment.
-The Phoenix settlers established water rights, defended territory against raiders, and slowly built something that could sustain more than their original numbers.
+The Desert Collective settlers established water rights around the deep aquifer, defended territory against raiders, and slowly built something that could sustain more than their original numbers.

 Population reached 10,000 by 2160.
-Most were refugees from the Sprawl's early consolidation.
+Most were refugees from the Sprawl's early consolidation—people who'd lost everything when the corporations divided up post-Cascade territory.
+They came with nothing but skills and desperation.

 "If you can work, you can stay.
 If you can't work, we'll find work you can do." — Marina Orosco